 In 1959-60, young Sardesai made his first impact, scoring 435 runs at an average of 87 in the inter-university Rohinton Baria Trophy.
-Dilip Sardesai made his first-class debut against Pakistan in 1959-60, where he grabbed the opportunity to score 87 runs in 194 minutes and also taking Hanif Muhammad Catch.
-His batting technique was impressed to Lala Amarnath, which drafted him into the Indian side.
-In his debut test against England at Kanpur, he made 28 runs before hit wicket off Tony Lock bowling.
+Dilip Sardesai made his first-class debut against Pakistan in 1959-60, where he grabbed the opportunity to score 87 runs in 194 minutes and also take Hanif Muhammad Catch.
+His batting technique was impressed Lala Amarnath, which drafted him into the Indian side.
+In his debut test against England at Kanpur, he made 28 runs before hitting the wicket off Tony Lock bowling.

 But he really enjoyed playing against England on made his Test debut against them in 1961-62, even before he’d played for Bombay.
 And it was against England at Kanpur two years later that he scored 79 and after India followed on 87 to assist India and save the match.

 Dilip Sardesai was limpet-like and more often than not defensive, but he could attack as well whenever the situation required.
 He scored one of India’s fastest hundreds, against New Zealand at Delhi in 1964-65.
 He will always be remembered in India’s glorious summer of 1971, when they notched up memorable Test series wins in West Indies and England.